 As China expands its worldwide economic footprint through ambitious policies such as the Belt and Road Initiative, an increasing number of average people are exposed to Chinese workers and China’s business practices.
 These experiences in turn shape their perceptions of China.
 One facet of China’s foreign economic activities at the center of scholarly and policy debates is foreign aid.

-While IPE and China scholars have focused on the economic effects of China’s official financing, no studies examine how aid shapes citizen’s opinions of China in recipient countries.
-I propose a two-part mechanism through which aid influences perceptions–exposure and filter pathways–and predict that China’s financing has differential effects by type.
-I test my theory by pairing 2016 Afrobarometer survey results with geocoded data on over 1600 Chinese foreign aid projects from AidData.
+While IPE and China scholars have focused on the economic effects of China’s official financing, few studies examine how aid shapes citizen’s opinions of China in recipient countries.
+I examine one mechanism through which aid influences perceptions—direct exposure—and predict that China’s financing has differential effects by flow class and donor intent.
+I test my theory by pairing 2016 Afrobarometer survey results with geocoded data on over 1500 Chinese foreign aid projects from AidData and examine the impact of aid on two aspects of China’s image within recipient countries: the perceived economic efficacy of its aid and negative-positive valence towards its political and economic influence.